 Dr. Mike Murray, one of the world’s leading authorities on natural medicine is regarded as a pioneer by his peers and has authored over 30 books including the best-selling “The Encyclopaedia of Natural Medicine”.

-He is Chief Scientific Officer at Enzymedica, a company known as The Enzyme Experts.
-Here are the most common questions people ask about digestive enzymes and Dr. Murray's responses.
+Here are the most common questions people ask about digestive enzymes and Dr. Murray's replies:

 Flatulence, bloating or feeling of pressure in the abdomen, irregularity of bowel movements, undigested food particles in stools, abdominal cramps and other gastrointestinal symptoms may be associated with improper digestion.